 If a sustainable communities strategy is not required for a region by law, 5 points will be awarded if the Qualifying Infill Project supports a regional plan that includes policies and programs to reduce greenhouse gas emissions.
 Evidence of consistency with such plans must be demonstrated by a letter or resolution executed by an officer of, or an equivalent representative from, the metropolitan planning organization or regional transportation planning agency or local transportation commission.

 A Qualifying Infill Project in which not less than 50 percent of the land area is within a Transit Priority Area shall receive 5 points.
-Evidence of Qualifying Infill Project location within, or partially within (as defined in this Section), a Transit Priority Area must be demonstrated by a letter or resolution executed by an officer of, or an equivalent representative from, the metropolitan planning organization, regional transportation planning agency, or local transportation commission.
+Evidence of Qualifying Infill Project location within, or partially within, a Transit Priority Area must be demonstrated by a letter or resolution executed by an officer of, or an equivalent representative from, the metropolitan planning organization, regional transportation planning agency, or local transportation commission.

 Section 310.
 Selection criteria for Qualifying Infill Areas

-Applications for Capital Improvement Projects associated with Qualifying Infill Areas shall be rated using the criteria detailed below.
-Eligible Applicants may elect to exclude from consideration discrete phases or portions of the developments within the Qualifying Infill Area, provided that these portions or phases are not included for other purposes under these Guidelines, including rating pursuant to this Section, and determining the maximum grant amount calculated pursuant to Section 305 (a).
+Applications for Qualifying Infill Areas shall be rated using the criteria detailed below.
+Eligible Applicants may elect to exclude from consideration discrete phases or portions of the developments within the Qualifying Infill Area, provided these portions or phases are not included for other purposes under these Guidelines, including rating pursuant to this Section, and determining the maximum grant amount calculated pursuant to Section 305 (a).
 Points are not cumulative within each subparagraph unless otherwise specified.